Karim-ezzedine/MultiCart/README.md

 ### Catalog conflict handling (client responsibility)

-CartKit supports multiple carts and multiple scopes, which introduces the possibility of conflicts when:
+**CartKit supports multiple carts and multiple scopes, which introduces the possibility of conflicts when:**
 - A product becomes unavailable
 - Catalog data changes (price, modifiers, constraints)
 - A cart is restored after time has passed
 - Two sources propose differing representations for the same item

-CartKit exposes explicit conflict detection and resolution extension points so the client can define the correct business behavior.
-Examples include:
+**CartKit exposes explicit conflict detection and resolution extension points so the client can define the correct business behavior.
+Examples include:**

-- “Remove unavailable items automatically”
+- “Remove unavailable items automatically.”
-- “Keep items but mark them invalid until user confirms”
+- “Keep items but mark them invalid until the user confirms.”
-- “Prefer latest catalog price vs preserve original price”
+- “Prefer latest catalog price vs preserve original price.”

 This is intentionally client-owned because conflict strategy is product-specific and often UX-driven.